A Romantic and Cosmopolitan Barcelona Honeymoon

 La Boqueria

-For colorful displays of produce, meat and other food items, stop by this famed public market.
+For colorful displays of produce, meat and other food items, stop by this famed public market on your Barcelona honeymoon.
 Enter from Las Ramblas, the large boulevard running through the center of the city.

 The Erotic Museum of Barcelona